Running Cadence on Hip Muscle Activation

 What I did next to the soldiers, after I let them rest for a couple of minutes.
 I asked them to take off their shoes and socks.
 And hop back onto the treadmill.
 Getting them running again, at their preferred speed for 2-3 minutes and recounted their cadence.
 What did I find?
 Most of the barefoot runners were now running somewhere between 170-185 steps/min, automatically!
 Their cadence would shoot up between 20-30% simply by taking off their shoes!
 That was a pretty amazing finding for myself.
 Really interesting.
 In addition, most of them changed their gait pattern, which is not surprising, all of a sudden their feet had a large change in their neural input.
 The nerves of the foot did not have to ‘feel’ through an inch of foam, putting shoes on is known to change patterns of how people and animals move.

 Another reason, I thought this might happen is because there was less weight on their foot, with no shoe, therefore it would be easier/ quicker to swing that leg without a heavy foot on the end of it.
-Think of swinging a 20 lbs sledge hammer vs. a 5 lbs sledge.
+Think of swinging a 20 lb sledge hammer vs. a 5 lb sledge.

 Another thing I tell people is to simply take a smaller, lighter, softer step, when running.
 This gets people to shorten their stride.
 If they shorten their stride and keep the same pace, they have increased their cadence!

-If you have another other tips or tricks for getting runners to increase their cadence or any other running injury prevention tip, please leave a comment below.
+If you have any other tips or tricks for getting runners to increase their cadence or another running injury prevention tip, please leave a comment below.